pragmagrid/lifemapper-compute/README.rst

    # /opt/lifemapper/rocks/bin/updateIP-lmcompute

-The ``updateIP-lmcompute`` is needed for this specfic RPM because  a newly installed config.ini file needs template IP addressees updated.
+The ``updateIP-lmcompute`` is needed for this specfic RPM because  a newly installed config.lmcompute.ini file needs template IP addressees updated.

 Adding a roll